mkffl/mkffl.github.io/_posts/2022-08-01-mediation.markdown

 “Should we double check the figures?”, asked the HR analyst, looking confused.
 “Should I cut the data in a different way, for example, using more granular business departments?
 What to conclude if percentages are still similar between minorities and non?
 What if they show an inverse trend, as we thought would be the case?
 Hold on, what's the question, again?”

 A causal diagram can help visualise and answer the question.
-We might agree that the situation can be represented as follows - "might" because there could be multiple ways to model BankBank's promotion process, as will become clear.
+We might agree that the situation can be represented as follows - "might" because there could be multiple ways to model BigBankCorp's promotion process, as will become clear.

 <div class="mermaid" style="width:180px; margin:0 auto;">